fislamcsr/beneficial-quotes/README.md

 }
 ```

-Here the JSON has an nested objects with the `variables` as follows:
+Here the JSON has a nested objects with the `variables` as follows:
 - Object
-  - Object.1:
+  - Object.[1]:
     - Object.[1].quote
     - Object.[1].author
   - Object.2: